 Anticipate that the interview will be conducted in English and not in your native language.
-One suggestion is to practice English conversation with a native speaker before the interview, but do NOT prepare speeches!

 Speak for yourself

 Do not bring family members with you to the interview.
 A negative impression is created if you are not prepared to speak on your own behalf.
 If you are an undergraduate and need your parents in case there are questions, for example about funding, they should remain in the waiting room.